Granny flats

 Building Act

-The Ministry of Business, Innovation and Employment has identified a number of options to achieve the objective of making it easier to build granny flats.
+The Ministry of Business, Innovation and Employment has identified several options to achieve the objective of making it easier to build granny flats.
 These include regulatory and non-regulatory options, options that do not require a building consent and fast-tracked building consents.
 See Appendix 1 of the discussion document for a full description.

 The proposed option would establish a new Schedule in the Building Act that provides an exemption for simple, standalone dwellings of up to 60 square metres in size.
 Compared to the existing exemptions under Schedule 1, the new schedule would have additional criteria to recognise the increased health and safety risks associated with granny flats.